austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Made a bunch of progress on my portfolio: recorded demos of my projects, made a poster for each video, added descriptions.
 Started to clean up codeclub.social.

 **Thoughts**: Everything is kind of starting to all come together.
 I still need to work on my portfolio a little bit and decide if I want to add some crazy animations.
 I've been listening to a lot of Front End Happy Hour, and it's awesome.
 I could probably do a blogpost on that podcast it's that good.
 Once I finish touching up codeclub.social, I'll record a video and add it to my portfolio.
 After that, I'll be mostly preparing for interview questions!
 I have come a long way in 7 months; I feel like I'm pretty close to my goal and I still have 5 months.
 I'll definitely have to hit the books hard, but it's really motivating when I can say with confidence that every day I take a step in the right direction.
 Happy New Year!

+### Day 218: January 1, 2018

+**Today's Progress**: Cleaned up codeclub.social, added favicons to codeclub and my portfolio, made portfolio look better and responsive, added minor animations, applied to some more jobs, scheduled 3 codeclub meetups

+**Thoughts**: This weekend I spent a ton of time working on my portfolio, and I think it's coming together.
+Now that I received the go ahead to schedule meetups, I can take a look at the meetup cards on codeclub.social to clean them up, and then take a video and add to my portfolio.
+After that, I'll have to decide what to work on next.
+Hopefully, I will be able to get some feedback from professional SWEs and make a plan.